This page is a practice resource: ascending and descending order examples for class 1 come with step-by-step answers.

 | 18, 13, 9, 4 | Descending ✅ |

-Now Arrange These Mixed Sets
+Part B: Arrange These Mixed Sets in the Stated Direction

 | Set | Direction | Answer |